edm00se/awesome-board-games/readme.md

 ### [Dixit](https://en.wikipedia.org/wiki/Dixit_(card_game))

-> Using a deck of cards illustrated with dreamlike images, players select cards that match a title suggested by the "storyteller", and attempt to guess which card the "storyteller" selected.
+> Using a deck of cards illustrated with dreamlike images, players select cards that match a title suggested by the "storyteller" and attempt to guess which card the "storyteller" selected.

 ![Dixit_game_image](https://upload.wikimedia.org/wikipedia/en/thumb/7/7b/Dixitgame.jpg/200px-Dixitgame.jpg)